Nafidinara/bot-pancakeswap/README.md

 Just edit some part of the bot, you can see the origin at : https://github.com/MrFatoni/p

 ## NEW UPDATES
-1. In this new update you can use BNB instead WBNB. it will make you easier to snipe :)
+1. In this new update you can use BNB instead BNB. it will make you easier to snipe :)

 ## NOW LAUNCH ADVANCED BOT
 With more feature and benefit